LuigiStammati/DRY-Ansible-for-Network-Automation/README.md

 # DRY Ansible for Network Automation

-__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup your Junos OS network without the need of manually feeding topology links and interfaces.
+__DRY Ansible for Network Automation (DANA)__ is a collection of Ansible roles and playbooks that allow you to provision, sketch and backup a network running Junos OS, without the need of manually feeding extra data to represent topology links and interfaces.

-This is achieved by leveraging a topology inspection role that automatically discovers and represents every links, nodes and interfaces of a particular group in the inventory file.
+This is achieved by leveraging a topology inspection role that automatically discovers every link, node and interface of a particular group in the inventory file.

-In this way, you don't have to write down a separate YAML file to represent the target topology.
+The primary goal of this project is to assist network engineers who needs to deploy a testing environment quickly, reliably and with as few manual inputs as possible.

+Another intent is to illustrate some example of how to combine open source building blocks such as Ansible, Python, Jinja2 and Juniper APIs to facilitate the process of embracing a more comprehensive DevNetOps culture.

 Don't Repeat Yourself (DRY) is the core paradigm driving this project:

-* __it is DRY__ : by breaking down atomic operations into Ansible roles that are then conveniently combined and reused across easily consumable playbooks;
+* __it is DRY__ : by breaking down atomic operations into Ansible roles that are then conveniently reused across easily consumable playbooks;
 * __it keeps you DRY__: by freeing you from providing anything that can be automatically figured out about your network topology.

-Complete list of Features:
+## Complete list of Features

-* Inspect the network topology and automatically represent links and interfaces
+* Inspect a Junos OS network and automatically represent topology links and interfaces;
+* Draw a sketch of the network topology and export it in PDF;
-* Generate and provision OSPF underlay configuration
+* Generate and provision OSPF underlay configuration;
-* Generate and provision EBGP underlay configuration
+* Generate and provision EBGP underlay configuration;
-* Generate and provision multiple LAGs configuration
+* Generate and provision multiple LAGs configuration;
-* Backup all active configurations
+* Backup all active configurations;
-* Push multiple configuration files
+* Push multiple configuration files;

 For further details, please check the [usage](#sec-usage) section below